ethereum/remix-ide/docs/locations.md

 https://remix.ethereum.org/?#deactivate=udapp
 ```

-Note: plugin are called by their name in their profile.
+Note: a plugin is called by its **name** in its profile.
 To check for a plugin's profile name - for plugins built by external teams, please go to [https://github.com/ethereum/remix-plugins-directory/tree/master/plugins](https://github.com/ethereum/remix-plugins-directory/tree/master/plugins)

 ### Minimizing Remix panels